 The Bureau recently expanded the role of the Merger Intelligence and Notification Unit to focus more on intelligence gathering, including in connection with non-notifiable transactions.
-Finally, the filing fee for merger reviews increased from C\$72,000 to C\$73,584, as of 1 April 2019, as it is now subject to an annual consumer price index adjustment.
+Based on the Bureau's recent position statements, it would appear that it has become more active in monitoring non-notifiable transactions that may raise competition concerns.